Clinical Microbiology (8027.3)

 The University of Canberra uses text-matching software to help students and staff reduce plagiarism and improve understanding of academic integrity.
 The software matches submitted text in student assignments against material from various sources: the internet, published books and journals, and previously submitted student texts.

-In the event a student misses the mid-semester test or case studies assessment due to illness or other exceptional circumstances, the student must contact the unit Convener within 3 days of the scheduled test/assessment.
+In the event a student misses the mid-semester test or case studies assessment due to illness or other exceptional circumstances, the student must contact the Unit Convener within 3 days of the scheduled test/assessment.
 The request to sit a deferred test/assessment must be received in writing (by email).
 Students must provide a medical certificate or other relevant supporting documentation prior to sitting a deferred test/assessment.

 In order to do well in this unit, it is important that students gain a good understanding of the appropriate collection and analysis of samples in order to correctly identify infective agents.
 Therefore, it is expected that students will write comprehensive laboratory notes each week, which they can review regularly.
 It is also expected that students will complete the table of weekly laboratory results from all groups in order to be well prepared for the practical and final exams.
+It is expected that students will complete the reading from the text text book, set out in Canvas each week.

 Use of the discussion forum that will be on the Canvas site is strongly encouraged.